 What does the permanent delegation do?

 Like all the member countries, the Portuguese government maintains a permanent delegation to the OECD, composed of an ambassador and diplomats.
-As a member of the Council, Portugal's ambassador, in consultation with his peers, agrees the programme of work which is described in the annual report and establishes the volume of the annual budget, contributions being assessed according to the relative size of each country’s economy.
+As a member of the Council, Portugal's ambassador, in consultation with his peers, agrees the programme of work which is described in the and establishes the volume of the annual budget, contributions being assessed according to the relative size of each country’s economy.